-Canola oil sold in the markets with different names, labels and specifications like, for example, as rapeseed 00 oil, low erucic acid rapeseed oil, LEAR oil, and rapeseed canola-equivalent oil, etc. Look carefully for the manufacture date and buy fresh pressed oil from authentic brands.
+Canola oil sold in the markets with different names, labels, and specifications like, for example, rapeseed 00 oil, low erucic acid rapeseed oil, LEAR oil, and rapeseed canola-equivalent oil, etc. Look carefully for the manufacture date and buy fresh-pressed oil from authentic brands.

 Cold-pressed oil has a healthy level of antioxidants and has a longer shelf life.
 Its price tends to be slightly higher because of the lower recovery of oil from the pressed seeds.

 Like any other vegetable oils, canola can undergo rancid if kept exposed to heat, moisture, and sunlight.
 Always store oil in tightly sealed containers and place in a cool, dark place away from heat or light.

 Canola oil features clear light yellow color with a neutral flavor.
 It blends with added herbs and spices and allows the flavor of herbs and spices to dominate.

 Here are some serving tips